dentarg/auth0-blog/_posts/2017-07-17-how-to-migrate-from-hosting-mongodb-to-dynamodb.markdown

 ---
 layout: post_extend
-title: "From MongoDB to DynamoDB"
+title: "From Hosting MongoDB to DynamoDB"
 description: Migrate your storage where the grass is greener
 date: 2017-07-17 09:23
 is_extend: true